 Visually, Poppy Ridge is suffering somewhat from the drought and water restrictions.
 They are doing their best to keep primary playing areas in good shape, but the outer edges and hillsides look a bit barren at times.
 When there is a good growth of tall fescue in these native areas, it really helps frame the course better.
 As it is, there’s a bit less visual definition and it doesn’t show off the great contours of the course.
 I ran into this more than once this weekend.

-That said, the course is in solid shape overall.
-The greens are the highlight.
-You can still see some minor remnants of a recent aeration on a handful of holes, but they had no effect.
+That said, the course was in solid shape overall.
+The greens were the highlight.
+You could still see some minor remnants of a recent aeration on a handful of holes, but they had no effect.
 Otherwise, the greens were firm-ish, rolling very smooth and relatively quick on putts.
 The tee boxes were good.
 A couple of the whites were a bit unlevel, but it was never a major issue.
 The fairways were mostly good with some spotty areas found throughout.
 The rough was much more patchy.
 It was kind of clumpy and dried out in several of the places I found.
-The ball would always nestle down between two hard tufts of grass with a firm surface underneath and it made for some tough (and a bit painful) recoveries.
+The ball would always nestle down between two hard tufts of grass with a firm surface underneath.
+It made for some tough (and a bit painful) recoveries.
 The bunkers had great soft beach sand.

 I probably wasn’t as blown away by Poppy Ridge as I wanted to be.
 Part of that is the visual presentation suffering from water restrictions.
 Still, it was a very enjoyable experience on a solid, challenging course and the staff was exceptionally nice.
 This seemed like a great facility all around.

 Some pictures from Poppy Ridge Golf Course (7/2/15):